jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 > :memo: Provide details of the software required
 >
-> * Describe how to install requirements
+> * Describe how to install requirements.
+> * Add a `requirements.txt` file to the root directory for installing the necessary dependencies.
+> * Alternatively, create INSTALL.md.

 * TensorFlow requirement: 2.1